 Andrea Taylor is Motivated to Make a Difference

-Taylor founded A Twist of Fate-ATS, a nonprofit that works to bring awareness and funding to eradicate arterial tortuosity syndrome.
+Taylor founded A Twist of Fate-ATS, which works to bring awareness and funding to eradicate arterial tortuosity syndrome.

 Andrea Taylor is a mother of two who combines love and compassion with her strong desire and unwavering support to help find a cure for her son’s rare disease known as arterial tortuosity syndrome (ATS).
 In addition to spending countless unpaid hours researching his condition, she founded a nonprofit, A Twist of Fate – ATS, which works to bring awareness and funding to eradicate this disease.
 In fact, through Taylor’s efforts, A Twist of Fate-ATS was recently awarded the 2017 Impact Award from the National Organization for Rare Disorders.